Section 5.5a – Cricket State Championship Rules: – Boys

 On all days and on both sides of the draw teams will be seeded 1 v 8, 2 v 7, 3 v 6, 4 v 5 etc, according to the following criteria:-

 a) Points b) Win/Loss Ratio c) Quotients.
-Written results of each game must be submitted to the Convener/Carnival Manager before quotients are finally determined.
+Written results of each game must be submitted to the Convener/Championship Manager before quotients are finally determined.

-Note: However, if two (2) teams have previously met, the Carnival Manager may adjust the order so that those teams play against other teams using the criteria as presented above.
+Note: However, if two (2) teams have previously met, the Championship Manager may adjust the order so that those teams play against other teams using the criteria as presented above.

-Must be lodged, in writing, by the Team Manager (who must be a teacher) to the Carnival Manager within fifteen (15) minutes of the conclusion of the match.
+Must be lodged, in writing, by the Team Manager (who must be a teacher) to the Championship Manager within fifteen (15) minutes of the conclusion of the match.

 5.5a.11 Judicial committee

-A Judicial Committee of three (3) shall be formed at the Manager's Pre-Carnival Meeting to deal with any protests or with any player reported by an umpire.
+A Judicial Committee of three (3) shall be formed at the Manager's Pre-Championship Meeting to deal with any protests or with any player reported by an umpire.

 5.5a.12 Points score